 In addition, the risk of complications is much higher if multiple procedures are performed close to each other than having one procedure followed by another later.

-For example, if you have liposuction performed on your abdomen and then decide to get breast augmentation two months later, there will be a lot more risk involved than if you had waited six months between each procedure.
+For example, if you have liposuction performed on your abdomen and then decide to get breast augmentation two months later, more risk will be involved than if you had waited six months between each procedure.
 That is because there will be less time for your body to recover from one procedure before another is performed.

 What to expect during a tummy tuck

-The surgery is usually done through several small incisions in the lower abdomen, but it can also be done through a single midline incision.
+The surgery is usually done through several small incisions in the lower abdomen but can also be done through a single midline incision.

 A week or two after surgery